 When do entries close?

-Entries for the Barry Island 10K will close on Monday 16th July 2018, or when they sell out.
+Entries for the Barry Island 10K will close on midnight at Monday 15th July 2019, or when they sell out.
 Whichever comes first.

 I have entered the race, how do I know my entry has been received?